alexanderkotsev/gp-ogc-api-features/tg.md

 There are also links to the license information for the building data (using link relation type `license`).

 Finally, the link with the link relation type `enclosure` provides a reference to another distribution of the data set as a GeoPackage download of the complete data set (pre-defined download).
-The length property includes the size (in bytes?) of the data set.
+The `length` property includes the size in bytes of the data set.

 ```json
 {